scapaf64-prog/my-python-games/README.md

-I am new in Python but with ChatGPT it was easy to create short and addicting games.
+I am new in Python but with ChatGPT it was easy to create short and addictive games.

 Feel free to change the code.